About Betsy Todd, MPH, RN

 Coincidentally, both the U.S. and South Korea saw their first cases of COVID-19 on January 20.
 Two weeks later, South Korean scientists had perfected a diagnostic test for the virus, and infected people began to be identified and isolated.

 Meanwhile, in the U.S. a series of problems and poor decisions held back test development.
 In early March, as the number of cases of COVID-19 exploded in parts of the country, Health and Human Services Secretary Alex Azar promised that by March 14, labs would be running four million tests per week.
 As of April 20, the total number of SARS-CoV-2 tests performed in the U.S. since the pandemic began was only 3.8 million, according to covidtracker.com.
 Our testing capacity is frighteningly low.
-Estimates of an adequate […]
+Estimates of […]

 Go to Top